 “Allowing families the opportunity to sit in on their cadet’s class is an integral part of Fall Family Weekend, as it allows them to experience the quality of education their son is receiving, as well as feel a connection to their son’s daily life at MMA,” Academic Dean Mike Harding said.
 “Furthermore, it also provides an understanding of their son’s academic experience, thus adding to the important discussions held during parent-teacher conferences.”

 Following that glimpse of a cadet’s academic day, cadets and parents gathered for lunch in the Dining Hall.
-Then parents were given the opportunity to join the Parents Committee meeting to discuss upcoming cadet events and Parent Committee-led activities.
-At the meeting, Academy President Richard V. Geraci addressed the group, as well as Dana Keller, executive director of the Mexico Area Chamber of Commerce.
+Then, parents were given the opportunity to join the Parents Committee in Memorial Chapel for a meeting to discuss upcoming cadet events and Parent Committee-led activities.

-In the evening, the MMA community gathered at the football field to cheer on the Colonels as they competed against St. Paul Lutheran.
-At halftime, seniors were celebrated for Senior Night.
+In the evening, the MMA community gathered at Crystal City to cheer on the Colonels as they competed against Crystal City High School.

 At the ceremony, family and friends pinned each new cadet’s hat brass on, signifying their official membership into the MMA Corps of Cadets.